 P N R D Meaning

-P or also referred to as the Park position is used when the vehicle is parked.
-Only move the shifter to P when vehicle is completely stopped.
-If you try to move the shifter to P while the car is moving you may hear loud noises coming from the transmission area.
-After you place the transmission in P, make sure to also place the parking brakes.
+P or also referred to as the Park position, is used when the vehicle is parked.
+Only move the shifter to P when the vehicle is completely stopped.
+If you try to move the shifter to P while the car moves, you may hear loud noises from the transmission area.
+After placing the transmission in P, place the parking brakes.

 N stands for Neutral.
-When in Neutral position no power is transmitted to the wheels.
-If you wanted to push the car or load it up on a tow truck, you should move the selector to N. Do not move the level to N if the vehicle is in motion.
+When in a Neutral position, no power is transmitted to the wheels.
+If you want to push the car or load it up on a tow truck, move the selector to N. Do not move the level to N if the vehicle is in motion.

 R stands for Reverse.
-Place the gear on R to backup when the car is fully stoped.
+Place the gear on R to back up when the car is fully stopped.

 D stands for Drive.
 Before you select the D position, always press the brake pedal first.
-When in D position transmission is engaged and you are ready to drive.
+When in the D position, the transmission is engaged, and you are ready to drive.